Himalayan Kingdoms: Ladakh, Sikkim, Bhutan Tour

 Day 19: Depart Paro on our flight to Delhi where we catch our evening international flights to the USA.
 (B)

 Day 20: Depart Paro on our flight to Delhi where we catch our international flights to the USA.
 (B)

 Cost: CALL (per person, double occupancy) includes group accommodations based on double occupancy; most meals (as listed in the itinerary); airport transfers for the group flights; three internal flights in India; entry fees to sites named in itinerary; ground transportation throughout the tour; gratuity to drivers and guides; emergency evacuation insurance for each participant.

-Cost: CALL.
-Should a roommate be requested and one not be available, the single supplement will be charged.
+Single Supplement: CALL.
+Should a roommate be requested and one not be available, the single supplement will be charged

-Cost does not include: International round trip flights to Delhi; Meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; a separate donation check of $150.00 per person to a designated donation project; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.
+Cost does not include: International round trip flights to Delhi; Meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; a separate donation check of $150.00 per person to a designated donation project; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; necessary vaccines and tests; laundry or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.